-expect that the practitioner would prioritise their interests.
-In some instances, these persons, being the "principal", even believe that it is within their power to influence the CIP.
-Thus, it is vitally important for the CIP to be aware of his responsibilities in this regard.
-The practitioner should not make any promises to those who appointed him and should make it very clear that he is expected to act in the interests of all the beneficiaries.
-The duty of independence also obliges the CIP to scrutinise each given situation prior to accepting an appointment.
-Such scrutiny would include reasonable steps to determine any possible association or conflict of interest with any stakeholder.
+Second element is the appointment - The board of directors or a stakeholder, usually a shareholder or creditor in many jurisdictions appoints the CIP, which may lead the appointee to expect that the practitioner would prioritise their interests.
+In some instances, those who appointed the CIP believe that they have power to influence the CIP.
+The CIP should be conscious of his responsibilities and should not make any promises to those who appointed him and should clarify his role to be acting In the interest of all stakeholders.
+It is the duty of the CIP to scrutinise every given situation before accepting an appointment by taking reasonable steps to determine any possible association or conflict of interest with any stakeholder